manikandan-e/docs/designs/multi-host-postcode.md

 The implementation involves the following changes in the phosphor-host-postd.

- - Create D-bus names for hosts.
+ - Create a D-Bus names for single-host and multi-host system accordingly.
  - Send event to post-code-manager based on which host's postcode received from IPMB interface (xyz.openbmc_project.State.Boot.RawX(0,1,2,3..N).Value).
  - phosphor-host-postd reads the host selection from the dbus property.